Wuthering Waves Lucy Team Comps

 • Confirm whether the flexible slot actually needs to be locked or should stay open longer.

-• Re-check whether the shell still beats the most practical alternative tied to Version 3.3 Phase 2.
+• Re-check whether the shell still beats the most practical alternative tied to Version 3.4 The Dream Not Dreamed.

 How this page should be used